adamhlt/D3D9-Hook-ImGui/README.md

 ## :open_book: Project Overview :

-D3D9 Hook with [ImGui](https://github.com/ocornut/imgui) integration written in C++, works on x86 and x64.
+D3D9 Hook with [ImGui](https://github.com/ocornut/imgui) integration written in C++, works on x86 and x64 with all librairies and includes.

 This use the [**dummy device technique**](https://guidedhacking.com/threads/get-direct3d9-and-direct3d11-devices-dummy-device-method.11867/) to retrieve the virtual method table of DirectX 9.